htreb/SignUpForm/README.md

 # Exmple Project to fulfill the following requirements:

+## Front-end Coding Challenge
+The coding challenge will provide us with an example of your work.
+We will discuss and pair to make changes to your code during your technical interview.
+The code should demonstrate javascript and unit test knowledge.
+All work should be done using a TDD approach.

+### Your task
+Develop a sign-up form.

-Functional spec
+### Functional spec
 Make a sign up form
-● Form fields
+1. Form fields
-○ username
+    * username
-■ must be valid email address
+      * must be valid email address
-○ password
+    * password
-■ must have at least one capital letter, one numeric character, and one special character
+      * must have at least one capital letter, one numeric character, and one special character
-○ confirm password
+    * confirm password
-■ must be the same as the password field
+      * must be the same as the password field
-● The user must complete all three fields to submit the form ● When the form is submitted, display a success message and do not need to submit the form data to a server
+2. The user must complete all three fields to submit the form
+3. When the form is submitted, display a success message and do not need to submit the form data to a server

-Technical Spec
+### Technical Spec
 Front-end code only.
 The front-end should be a single page React app.
-You may take this opportunity to demonstrate your CSS or HTML Knowledge
+You may take this opportunity to demonstrate your CSS or HTML knowledge.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).